HackerLoop/rotonde-uavtalk/README.md

-# This is all outdated, complete rewrite is under way
+# This README is outdated, complete rewrite is under way

 but things are working:)